 The decision by the 4th U.S. Circuit Court of Appeals upholds a federal judge's injunction against unconstitutionally overbroad strip club regulations there.

-AIDS Healthcare Foundation.
+of the AIDS Healthcare Foundation.
 Under existing California law, condoms are already required in the production of adult films, yet the industry remains convinced it is above the law.
-This City Council action is a step toward better enforcement and
+This City Council action is a step toward better

-oversight to safeguard the health and safety of adult film workers.
-Tying condom use to adult-film production permits is absolutely the responsible thing to do, protecting adult film industry performers who---under the current system of testing---are
+enforcement and oversight to safeguard the health and safety of adult film workers.
+Tying condom use to adult-film production permits is absolutely the responsible thing to do, protecting adult film industry performers who---under the current

 Super Bowl Sunday, is being dubbed Porn Sunday by more than 300 pastors, who will talk openly about pornography with their congregations.